moonycoin/moony/docs/tokenomics/bonding-curve.md

 ```math
 base\_price = $0.01 \text{ USDC}
 ```
-*The price of the first token*
+*The price for the first 1% of supply*

 ```math
 rate = 0.20 \text{ (20%)}
 ```
-*Price increase for each 1% of total supply issued*
+*Price increase for each additional 1% of total supply issued*

 ```math
 supply\_percent = \frac{\text{Current Circulating Supply}}{21,000,000} × 100